Fracus & Darwin: Balancing Act (2010)

-Balancing Act was the 2010 debut album by Fracus & Darwin.
+Balancing Act is the 2010 debut album by Fracus & Darwin.
 The original pressing of the album was released on the Hardcore Underground label on 17 December 2010.
 The album features a number of different styles of rave music including drum and bass, drumstep and breakbeat hardcore, but predominantly comprises tracks falling under the UK hardcore genre.

-On 12 May 2014, a re-mastered version of album was released which also contained an additional track, "You Are My Oxygen", that had not been included on the original track list.
+On 12 May 2014, a re-mastered version of album was released which contains an additional track, "You Are My Oxygen", that had not been included on the original track list.

-Point Of No Return (2012)
+Point of No Return (2012)

-Point Of No Return was the second studio album released by Fracus & Darwin.
+Point of No Return is the second studio album released by Fracus & Darwin.
 It was released through mainstream stores in the UK and Ireland on 28 May 2012.

-Filth And Dumb Hatred (2014)
+Filth and Dumb Hatred (2014)

-Fracus & Darwin's third album was Filth And Dumb Hatred, and was first released on 12 May 2014.
+Fracus & Darwin's third album is Filth and Dumb Hatred, and was first released on 12 May 2014.
 The album is an eclectic mix of styles and features a variety of guest vocalists such as Jessica Palmer, Jeston Langland and Mark Slammer.
 The title of the album is anagrammatic and is derived from the letters used in the phrase "the third f and d album".
 It has received some five star reviews from regular industry reviewers.

 Diversions (2015)

-In October 2015, Fracus & Darwin released their fourth artist album Diversions.
-The album was released on CD, as well as digitally and as a limited edition Double LP.
-The featured tracks included collaborations with various other dance artists and vocalists, including T Power (as "Bass Selective") and Rowetta (vocalist with UK indie band Happy Mondays).
+In October 2015, Fracus & Darwin released their fourth album Diversions.
+The album was released on CD, as well as digitally and as a limited edition double LP.
+The featured tracks include collaborations with various other dance artists and vocalists, including T Power (as "Bass Selective") and Rowetta (vocalist with UK indie band Happy Mondays).
 The album was advertised on various TV channels in the UK including Clubland TV and MTV Dance.

-Greetings From The Edge (2018)
+Greetings from the Edge (2018)

-A fifth Fracus & Darwin artist album was released on the Hardcore Underground label in October 2018, consisting of 15 brand new tracks in a variety of styles.
-It contained collaborations with Static, Mark Slammer, Dy5on, Silver Angelina and Michael Mansion, and was released via all major streaming services, on limited edition CD and also 12" vinyl.
+A fifth Fracus & Darwin album was released on the Hardcore Underground label in October 2018, consisting of 15 brand new tracks in a variety of styles.
+It contains collaborations with Static, Mark Slammer, Dy5on, Silver Angelina and Michael Mansion, and was released via all major streaming services, on limited edition CD and also 12" vinyl.
 The album is not DJ mixed, but unlike previous albums, some of the individual compositions are linked and flow one into another.
 Several of the tracks from the album received BBC Radio support, most notably the drum and bass track "Will You Hold Me" (featuring Claxton and Kurtis Reid) which received regular airplay.